aws/serverless-application-model/INTEGRATION_TESTS.md

 AWSStepFunctionsFullAccess
 ```

+If you plan on running the full tests suite, ensure that the user credentials you are running the tests with have a timeout of at least 30 minutes as the full suite can take more than 20 minutes to execute.

 #### Initialize the development environment

 If you haven't done so already, run the following command in a terminal at the root of the repository to initialize the development environment: